awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-react-native.md

 ### Create AWS credentials and a profile<a name="getting-started-react-setup-creds"></a>

-To perform these tutorials, you need to create an AWS Identity and Access Management \(IAM\) user and obtain credentials for that user\.
+To perform these tutorials, you need to create an user and obtain credentials for that user\.
 After you have those credentials, you make them available to the SDK in your development environment\.
 Here's how\.

 **To create and use credentials**